YikesItsSykes/DGCV/README.md

 pip install DGCV
 ```

-Note, depending on Python install configurations, the above command can very.
+Note, depending on Python install configurations, the above command can vary.
 The key is to have the relevent Python environment active so that the package manager pip sources from the right location (suggested to use virtual environments: [Getting started with virtual environments](https://docs.python.org/3/library/venv.html)).

 ## Tutorials